 In what seemed like a very brief period of time, we had gone from Cliff Richard to the Beatles and on to Jimi Hendrix.
 From short back and sides to long hair and from wearing the same styles as our parents to flared trousers and stacked heals and soles and bright colours.
 It was a youth revolution and it was mostly driven by music.
 There were other revolutions too, like The Pill, which in turn created a sexual revolution.
 It wasn’t all roses though.
 There was still racial inequality and gender inequality and homosexuality was still underground…and illegal.
 And then there was the Cold War.
 Somewhere, under the surface, was the ever present threat of Nuclear War.

 Unlike most of my friends, I went to boarding school, which I hated.
 Halfway through my studies for A Level’s, I decided that I couldn’t take any more and asked my parent’s if I could leave.
-I had really struggled with the education system and couldn’t wait to get out and earn a living.
+I had really struggled with the education system and couldn’t wait to get out to earn a living.
 Unfortunately that meant doing work that I didn’t really want to do.
 I had little or no idea of what I really wanted to do but one thing I had done a bit of at school, was acting and even directing.
 In my very first term, at the age of 13, I had produced, directed and starred in a play that won an award.
 It had also brought me a bit of respect from the pupils because I had managed, quite by accident, to project a mouthful of bun all over the Headmaster and his wife during the production.
+The other thing that I did there was to learn, sort of, to play the trombone.
+It was not an instrument I’d ever considered but it was the only one that they had languishing in the instrument cupboard and therefor not something my parents would have to buy.
+I wasn’t very good at it and I never really learned how to read music, despite 4yrs of trying.
+But I was good enough to play firstly in the school band and about a year later, in the orchestra…and it was a good orchestra.
+Most valuably though, I learned how music works.
+I already loved pop music but the orchestral experience was profound.
+Sitting at the back and above the rest of the musicians was an experience I’ll never forget or regret.
 But the rest of my school career had been marred by bullying and sex abuse and I couldn’t get away from it fast enough.
 This was the 60’s and the deeply conservative/Dickensian atmosphere was completely at odds with what was happening in the real world.

 My friends back home in Epsom were pursuing further education at Technical College’s or Art School and growing their hair long and sometimes ‘Dropping Out’.
 We were all in our late teens and some truly meaningful friendships were being established.
 I had found work.
 That was part of the deal with my parents.
 The only other person that was doing a full time job apart from me, was Ed and my friendship with him and Andy survives to this day.
 It was Ed who was my main companion in musical adventures and we became regular visitors to the Toby Jug [see above].
 I also remember going to a ‘Love in’ at Woburn Abbey with Ed.
 Jimi Hendrix was headlining and we drove up in Ed’s mini van.
 The thing I remember most from that afternoon was a swarm of bee’s flying into the audience during Donovan’s set.
 We all fled in panic whilst Donovan continued playing.
 He must have wondered what he had done wrong to cause such a mass evacuation.
 Hendrix wasn’t very good.
 He was beginning to get a reputation for not coming up with the goods but Taste, fronted by Rory Gallagher were next up and they were brilliant.
 In Andy’s case, he was already becoming a working drummer in various outfits, including John’s Children who had been Mark Bolan’s backing band and was about to become a founding member of the group that would see him soar to musical excellence and fame.
 Drug’s had entered the scene by this time and I had acquired a fondness for hash…we all had.
 Whilst all my friends seemed to be living out their creative potential, I had this job as a Management Trainee at John Lewis in Oxford Street, where I worked from ’67-’69 and later as an Assistant Buyer at Freeman’s Mail Order Catalogue in Stockwell, South London.